mlibrary/platform-engineering-team/snake_case_is_preferred.md

 different meanings.
 Sticking with one case style removes that unnecessary ambiguity.

-An argument was made that we should choose kebab-case because it is most common style.
+An argument was made that we should choose kebab-case because it is the most common style.
 It is more often true that underscores are forbidden or that underscores are the less-commonly-used separator.